Searching great energy plans for you

 How is ENGIE allowed to change my rates?

-Rates have changed in accordance with our contract terms and conditions.
+Rates have changed in accordance with our contract terms and conditions, energy regulations (both State and Federal), and all the requirements we have to fulfill, of which there are many.
 All customers agree to contract terms and conditions when signing up to our energy plans.

 How ENGIE can make changes to rates and charges are outlined in the contract terms and conditions that were sent to you in your Welcome Pack.